January 19, 2024 by Alison Tunley

 Languages differ in their punctuation style, and it is easy for the translator to be overly influenced by the source text.
 The proofreading phase is a chance to eradicate “foreign” punctuation influence.
 In German texts, it is common to find excessive use of the em dash, where English might prefer a simple comma.
 German paragraphs also sometimes end with a colon to indicate that what follows is linked to the previous text.
 This looks odd in English, where a full stop is generally expected if there is an intervening paragraph break.

-Using reviewing tasks as a chance to build up your own personal proofreading checklist is an invaluable way to improve the quality of your translation.
+Using reviewing tasks as a chance to build up your own personal proofreading checklist is an invaluable way to improve the quality of your translation and make sure you always deliver the most professional translation services possible.

 Alison is a seasoned freelance translator with over 15 years of experience, specialising in translating from German to English.
 Originally from Wales, she has been a Londoner for some time, and she holds a PhD in Phonetics and an MPhil in Linguistics from the University of Cambridge, where she also completed her First Class BA degree in German and Spanish… Read Full Bio